levizoesch/teller-sdk/README.md

 $allAccountTransactions = $teller->getTransactionDetails($actId, $trxId);
 ```
 ### Identity
-Identity provides you with all of the accounts the end-user granted your application access authorization along with beneficial owner identity information for each of them.
+Identity provides you with all the accounts the end-user granted your application access authorization along with beneficial owner identity information for each of them.
 Beneficial owner information is attached to each account as it's possible the end-user is not the beneficial owner, e.g. a corporate account, or there is more than one beneficial owner, e.g. a joint account the end-user shares with their partner.
 ```php
 $teller = new TellerClient($accessToken);
 $identity = $teller->listIdentity($actId);